 top of page

-I am a Spanish sociolinguist whose research examines how linguistic visibility in public and institutional spaces shapes social belonging, access, and power.
-Drawing on mixed methods, I study the linguistic landscape—the displayed language of public space—to analyze Spanish and other minoritized languages in multilingual communities across California, Mexico, and Brazil.
+¡Hola!
+I am a sociolinguist with a PhD in Hispanic Linguistics from the University of California, Los Angeles.
+I teach Spanish linguistics in the Department of Spanish and Portuguese at the University of California, Berkeley.
+My research examines how linguistic visibility in public and institutional spaces shapes social belonging, access, and power.
+Drawing on interdisciplinary methods, I study the linguistic landscape—the displayed language of public space—to analyze Spanish and other minoritized languages in multilingual communities across California, Mexico, and Brazil.
 My work integrates large-scale quantitative analyses of urban signage with community-based interviews to investigate linguistic accessibility and the social consequences of language presence and absence, situating these patterns within broader questions of language justice.
-My current book project examines language attitudes and regional variation in the Spanish linguistic landscape of Los Angeles.

 University of California, Berkeley